50 Beowulf vs. 50 BMG: Not So Similar

 When it comes to hunting, bigger is typically better.
 However, there is such a thing as overkill.

-It can ethically harvest an elk out to 100 yds, but it quickly loses its velocity and kinetic energy down range.
+It can ethically harvest an elk out to 100 yds, but it quickly loses its velocity and kinetic energy downrange.

-50 Beowulf vs 50 BMG for Home Defense
+50 Beowulf vs. 50 BMG for Home Defense

 I'm all for knockdown power for self-defense and home defense situations.
 However, the 50 BMG is once again overkill.

-I prefer a pistol, either a 9mm or 45 ACP, as a concealed carry firearm for self-defense.
+I prefer a pistol – either a 9mm or 45 ACP – as a concealed carry firearm for self-defense.
 Rifles are virtually impossible to conceal, making them a poor self-defense choice.
+I also argue they're a less than desirable choice for home defense because rifle bullets can easily pierce multiple walls and jeopardize innocent bystanders.

-The 50 Beowulf wins this section, but only by a narrow margin.
+The 50 Beowulf wins this section.

 Ammo Cost & Availability